World Solar Challenge with Sunswift Racing from UNSW

 We hope you enjoyed the show.
 If you did.
 Please support us by subscribing, liking it, dropping a comment, whatever.
 Let us know if there’s anything you would like us to do to improve the shows and for future episodes.
 So stay charged.
 Stay cool.
 See you in the next one.

 Want more energy answered?
 Visit YourEnergyAnswers.com for quality energy products, tools and calculators and find your quality local installers.
 Please support the channel by liking the video.
-Hit that subscribe button and ring the bell and check out all our other videos.
+Hit that subscribe button ring the bell and check out all our other videos.
 You’re still here.
 I’ll see you next time.
 Bye.

 Subscribe